Tuition and Financial Aid

 Sandy Daffron Scholarship, John & Elizabeth Terrey Community College Scholarship and Ray Romine Memorial Scholarship

-There are three scholarships awarded specifically to AHE students each year who are eligible; they are the Sandy Daffron Scholarship (for single mothers), the John & Elizabeth Terrey Community College Scholarship and the Ray Romine Memorial Scholarship (tuition waiver students are not eligible for scholarships).
-The scholarship application period opens at the beginning of April each year and closes at the end of April.
+There are three quarterly scholarships awards each year, specifically for AHE students who are eligible; they are the Sandy Daffron Scholarship, the John & Elizabeth Terrey Community College Scholarship and the Ray Romine Memorial Scholarship.
+The scholarship application period opens in mid March each year and closes in mid April.
 For more criteria about these and other graduate scholarships, refer to the Woodring College of Education Scholarship Webpage and select Graduate Students in the navigation menu.

 Graduate Tuition Fee Waiver Scholarship